blakejakopovic/piface/README.md

 ```

 ### Using Classes
 Sometimes it's nice to represent an output using a class.
 One common example is when you want to track the current state of the output.
+Also see the [Stateless Relay Class](https://github.com/blakejakopovic/piface#stateless-relay-class)
 ```ruby
 require 'piface'